-Fast forward to my final year (2004-05), and in January/March, I sent out a mail merge to around 30 different Manchester, Cheshire and nearby web agencies informing them of who I was and that I was graduating in six months.
-Nothing much happened; I might have got three emails all of which saying thanks but they weren’t interested just now.
+Fast forward to my final year (2004–05), and in January/March, I sent out a mail merge to around 30 different Manchester, Cheshire and nearby web agencies informing them of who I was and that I was graduating in six months.
+Nothing much happened; I might have got three emails all of which said, thanks but they weren’t interested just now.
 In hindsight, I would not advise this blanket approach.
 A better approach is to research 3–5 places you’d like to work then target them specifically.
 A mail-merge letter comes off as a bit insulting which was something I did not appreciate when I was looking for my first job10+ years ago.

-Closer to graduation, I put my CV online with websites like reed.co.uk, cwjobs.co.uk, etc and starting applying for jobs – still nothing.
-With one month to graduation, I put my CV on Manchester Digital, and then I got an email which eventually lead to my first job at JJB Sports.
+Closer to graduation, I put my CV online with large job websites (the kid you see advertised on TV) and started applying for jobs – still nothing.
+With one month to graduation, I put my CV on local digital industry website, Manchester Digital, and I received an email which eventually lead to my first job at JJB Sports in their Marketing department.
 By spreading myself out and trying different techniques I found one that actually worked!

 How you can get your first job

-- has a hotmail/yahoo email address (tip: gmail, your own domain, mac.com, or anything else looks better)
+- has a hotmail/yahoo email address (tip: why wouldn’t you have your own domain as a wannabe developer?)

-- doesn’t have a web presence e.g. a website/blog/online portfolio or a twitter account
+- doesn’t have a web presence e.g. a website/blog/online portfolio/github (or equivalent) or a twitter account

 - has no experience whatsoever

-The last two points are the biggies.
+The last point is a big one.
 Experience is everything in this industry.
-You can get very far very quickly with no qualifications if you’re good as a web developer.
-A good education is brilliant but if the guy next to you has three year’s experience on his CV and you only have a degree then experienced guy looks better (in most cases).
+You can get very far very quickly with no qualifications, if, that is, you have the requisite skills.
+A good education is brilliant but if the person in competition with you for a job has a years experience on their CV and you only have a degree then the experienced person looks better (in most cases).

-The last point – means you have to get your name out there, so apply for jobs, talk on twitter, try to network, try to learn some important people’s names.
-Everyone in this industry knows everyone else therefore, if you apply to agency X and don’t get the job but you impress someone then a guy/girl working at agency X might tell his friend working at agency Y about you.
-Of course, it helps to be memorable, like this guy.
+You have to get your name out there, so apply for jobs, talk on twitter, try to network, try to learn some important people’s names.
+Everyone in this industry knows everyone else therefore, if you apply to agency X and don’t get the job but you impress someone then an employee working at agency X might tell their friend working at agency Y about you.

 Getting the experience

-If you have no experience and therefore no commercial references, you desperately need to get some.
+If you have no experience and therefore no commercial references, you should make it your mission to obtain some.
 If I were in that situation (again) I’d be looking to:

 - set up my own website/blog

-- set up a website for a relative’s small business (and get paid for it)
+- set up a website for a friend’s/relative’s small business (and get paid for it)

 - work for free* (or low pay) in a local web agency – making tea if I had to